scipy-conference/scipy_proceedings/papers/lindsay/figurefirst.rst

    :align: center
    :figclass: w

-   Comparison between different methods of figure creation.
-(A) Making figures without figure first.
-(B) The itterative layout-based workflow enabled by figurefirst.
+   Overview of the approach to figure creation using figurefirst.
+(A-C) A common workflow for generating scientific figures without figurefirst.
+(A) Data are plotted in anaylysis software and panels are organised using text-oriented styling tools such as subplot or gridspec.
+(B) Semi-finished figures are exported into a vector-graphics format and any final styling and annotation is applied in vector editing software.
+(C) In many cases these final edits will need to be re-applied if the data or analysis changes (D-F) The itterative layout-based workflow enabled by figurefirst.
+(D) The user designs a figure layout in svg, specifying the location and aspect-ratio of putative plotting axes.
+Additional vector art such as arrows or stylized axes spines can be included in the layout document.
+(E) Figurefirst will interpret the layout document and generate matplotlib axis and figures that the user can use to plot in python.
+(F) When saving, the generated plots are merged with the original layout to incoporate the non-matplotlib graphics.
+Note that this approach allows changes to the figure layout or analyis code to be applied at any point in the workflow.

 Usage
 -----

 With figurefirst creating a new figure generally involves four steps:

-1) **Design the layout file.** Fundamentally this means decorating a specific subset of the objects in the svg files with xml tags that identify what objects are something figurefirst should expose to Python.
+1) **Design the layout file.** (Fig 1D) Fundamentally this means decorating a specific subset of the objects in the svg files with xml tags that identify what objects  figurefirst should expose to Python .
+For instance the user specifies a matplotlib axes by tagging an SVG :code:`<rect/>` with the :code:`<figurefirst:axes>` tag.
 If using inkscape, we facilitate this step with a number of optional inkscape extensions (Fig. 2).

-2) **Import the layout into python.** This is accomplished by constructing a :code:`FigureLayout` object with the path to the layout and then calling the :code:`make_mplfigures` method of this object to generate :code:`matplotlib` figures and axes as specified in the layout.
+2) **Import the layout into python.** (Fig 1E) This is accomplished by constructing a :code:`FigureLayout` object with the path to the layout and then calling the :code:`make_mplfigures` method of this object to generate :code:`matplotlib` figures and axes as specified in the layout.

-3) **Plot data.** All the newly created figure axes are available within the :code:`axes` dictionary of the :code:`FigureLayout` object.
+3) **Plot data.** (Fig 1F) All the newly created figure axes are available within the :code:`axes` dictionary of the :code:`FigureLayout` object.

-4) **Save to svg.** This will merge svg graphics with matplotlib figures allow ing complex vector art to be quickly incorporated as overlays or underays to your data presentation.
+4) **Save to svg.** This will merge svg graphics with matplotlib figures allowing complex vector art to be quickly incorporated as overlays or underays to your data presentation.

 .. figure:: simple_dialogue_xml_editor.png
    :scale: 80%